 Late or incomplete applications, including those that do not receive recommendations, will not be considered.

 For useful tips on how to submit a strong application, please visit the Tips for Submitting a Quality Application High School page.
 Please visit our FAQs page for more program details.

 Applications for the summer of 2019 were accepted from Feb 1 through March 31, 2019.

 Please read this page and links completely and carefully before contacting us.
 For questions about the program or application process, please contact: HSinternship@fredhutch.org.
 We do our best to answer inquiries.
 Due to the high volume of inquiries we will not be able to respond to questions that are already answered on this page.
 Thank you for your understanding.

-The Summer High School Internship Program is currently funded by the National Institute of Diabetes and Digestive and Kidney Diseases, along with generous support from AT&T, Bank of America, the Goldstein Private Family Foundation, and Inspirus Credit Union.
-For more information about becoming a program sponsor, please contact email@example.com.
+The Summer High School Internship Program is currently funded by the National Institute of Diabetes and Digestive and Kidney Diseases, along with generous support from AT&T, and the Goldstein Private Family Foundation.
+For more information about becoming a program sponsor, please contact firstname.lastname@example.org.